Cordo-van-Saviour/staff-scheduler/README.md

 ## How to run

 ### Use the demo
-You can use the [DEMO app deployed on Heroku](https://staff-scheduler-barbusa.herokuapp.com).
+You can use the [demo app deployed on Heroku](https://staff-scheduler-barbusa.herokuapp.com).

 Also, you can access the demo [documentation on Swaggerhub](https://app.swaggerhub.com/apis/Cordo-van-Saviour/staff-scheduler/0.0.1) and run tests from there